 Pose Mode: Use this mode to animate or pose the model using its rig controllers.
 More info.

-Each edition of the model is preconfigured for its intended render engine:
+Each edition is preconfigured for its intended render engine:

-Realtime editions use Eevee, optimized for fast performance and interactive rendering.
+Realtime editions use Eevee, optimized for performance and interactive rendering.

-It is important to use the render engine for which each model has been designed.
-Switching engines may alter shadows, reflections, or skin behavior, especially in materials that rely on subsurface scattering or transparency.
+Using a different render engine may change the appearance of shadows, reflections, or skin shading, especially in materials that rely on subsurface scattering or transparency.